uw-mad-dash/decoding-speculative-decoding/README.md

 To launch scripts, please run `deepspeed --num_gpus <# GPUs of your choice> <script name>`.
 For `speculative_decoding_demo`, 1 GPU is sufficient; for `speculative_decoding_deployment`, it depends on how large your target LLM is.
 For reference, 4 80GB A100 GPUS are required for running `speculative_decoding_deployment` with 70B models.

 For those who wish to try our distilled models, please use the links above to download the draft models.
-As per our paper, LLaMA-796M is the best performing model and is thus selected as the default model in the notebooks.
+As per our paper, LLaMA-796M is the best performing model and is thus selected as the default model in the scripts.

 This project aims to understand the design space of draft models in speculative decoding.
 Our key observations is that draft model inference latency bottlenecks the througput of speculative decoding.
 Furthur, draft model depth is the key bottleneck in draft model inference latency.
 We release a series of models distilled from LLaMA-7B based on [Sheared-LLaMA](https://github.com/princeton-nlp/LLM-Shearing) to create draft models with shallow but wide layers that provide significantly higher decoding throughput.